hanhanhan-kim/vidtools/README.md

 # vid_utils
-Utilities for working with machine vision camera videos.
+Scripts for working with machine vision camera videos.

 ## Dependencies:
 Using `Python 3.7.7`.